What does it mean to live in harmony with nature?

 Then the final phase is social re-engagement or preparation for daily living.
 It is preparing the patients to re-enter society social activities.
 It helps patients to get back in contact with nature and help them understand where they’re engaging in the vicious cycle, and help facilitate a capacity to be with their symptoms and their engagement in action.

-But now Today, Morita therapy is delivered in lots of different ways, according to Holly.
+But now Today, Morita therapy is delivered in lots of different ways.
 It is delivered in inpatient or outpatient formats.
 Inpatient formats tend to stick to those four stages, while with outpatient formats there is a lot of variation.

 Morita Therapy is not derived from Buddhism

 It was mentioned in Holly’s paper that Morita clarified that his therapy was not derived from Buddhism.
-Holly then explained that for some, Morita therapy and Buddhism may seem to be very similar, but Morita didn’t see it in that way.
+For some, Morita therapy and Buddhism may seem to be very similar, but Morita didn’t see it in that way.

 But a lot of authors have noted the connection with Zen Buddhism.
 For Holly, there’s lots of ways in which the two overlap, such as egolessness being common to Arugamama and Zen Buddhism.
 She thinks that the value of non resistance and going with the flow, are things that Morita is trying to get out, which are also seen in all these Eastern philosophies as part of their thinking.